shabicha/ProTech/readme.md

 2. Edit UI
 * Classification UI: Edit `3-UI > PredictionResultView.swift` based on the content you want to appear when the classifier identifies an object
 * Launch screen: `3-UI > LaunchScreenView.swift` to customize the launch screen contents
+# Extra Credit: Add an About page to share who created the app.
+Edit `3-UI > AboutView.swift`